 For each subject, we evaluated leg- and mode/phase-specific classifiers (e.g. right heel contact, left toe off) for several sensor sets to compare their offline error rates (Figure 2).
-We used a mode-specific classification scheme (A. M. Simon et al., 2017)previously (Young & Hargrove, 2016), which achieves lower error rates by encoding domain knowledge about the allowable transition(s) from each mode. / or The total number of steps used to train each classifier (combined between legs for all subjects) is reported in Table 1. for each prediction was selected the activity before the gait event (i.e. incoming activity based on the key fob label)iesallowableBriefly, a classifier is trained for each mode whose candidate classes only include remaining in the current mode (i.e. steady-state) or transitioning to another permissible mode (e.g. in stair ascent mode, remaining in stair ascent or transitioning back to level walking).
+We used a mode-specific classification scheme previously developed for powered leg prosthesis control (Young & Hargrove, 2016), which achieves lower error rates by encoding domain knowledge about the allowable transition(s) from each mode.
+Briefly, 20 total classifiers were trained to encompass all combinations of the four gait events (right/left heel contact or toe off) and five locomotor activities (level ground, ramp ascent/descent, stair ascent/descent).
+The total number of steps used to train each classifier (combined between legs for all subjects) is reported in Table 1.
+The appropriate classifier for each prediction was selected based on the activity just before the gait event (i.e. incoming activity based on the key fob label).
+The possible outputs for each classifier (i.e. predicted activities) only included remaining in the current locomotor activity or transitioning to another allowable mode (e.g. in stair ascent mode, remaining in stair ascent or transitioning back to level walking but excluding stair descent and ramp ascent/descent).
 The error rate was defined as the proportion of incorrectly classified gait events in the testing set and was computed by averaging across legs and gait events for each subject.
 Errors were also categorized as steady-state or transitional.
 We performed randomized 10-fold cross-validation for each subject for 12 different sensor sets (Figure 1C) using the steps collected from all circuits completed during the experimental session.
 The ipsilateral side was defined as the side on which the gait event was identified, which could have been either the leading or trailing leg.
 Sensors were divided into four modality groups: EMG only (EMG), goniometer only (GONIO), IMU only (IMU), or all combined (ALL).
 Sensors were also divided into three laterality groups: ipsilateral (I), contralateral (C), or bilateral (B).

 Linear discriminant analysis (LDA) has emerged as a convenient a priori choice of classifier for intent recognition for the control of upper- and lower-limb prostheses because it provides a good compromise between classification accuracy and computational efficiency (Hargrove, Englehart, & Hudgins, 2007; Scheme & Englehart, 2011).
 Other commonly used classifiers include support vector machines (SVM) and artificial neural networks (ANN), which can represent more complex, non-linear decision boundaries and may be more appropriate for modeling transitions.
 The sensor set containing all bilateral signals contains more features than previously used in intent recognition for lower-limb prostheses so we also assessed the effect of classifier type on error rates for ipsilateral and bilateral sensor sets containing all modalities.
 For all classifiers, the feature data were normalized to have zero mean and unit variance.
 For LDA, the input dimensionality was further reduced using principal components analysis (PCA) to preserve 95% of the total variance and the prior for each classifier was set to be equiprobable.
-Hyperparameters for SVM (one-vs-one, linear kernel, C = 10) and ANN (one hidden layer with 10 units, hyperbolic tan activation function, stochastic gradient descent with momentum, adaptive learning rate initialized to 0.1) were chosen based on pilot data.
+Hyperparameters for SVM (one-vs-one, linear kernel, C = 10 using the scikit-learn Python package) and ANN (one hidden layer with 10 units, hyperbolic tan activation function, stochastic gradient descent with momentum, adaptive learning rate initialized to 0.1 using the scikit-learn Python package) were chosen based on pilot data.